goblin-shark/Resourc.us/README.md

 ## Running

-Open the file `dist/index.html` in your browser
+Run server and (production or development build) then open `localhost:3000` in your browser

 ## Credits